 Let’s get back to the robots.

 Robots are slaves.
-The word ‘robot’ derives from the Slavic term for slave.
+The word ‘robot’ derives from the Slavic root word for slave.
 So sex robots are sex slaves–that’s how they reinforce crappy ideas about women, is it?
 These sexbots are built to the ideal of total subservience.
 From the Guardian story’s byline: the robot “never says no“.

 But wait, why wouldn’t a robot be programmed to say no sometimes?
 Maybe this first generation artificial intelligence won’t, but later, wouldn’t a more compelling simulated companion have some pseudo-assertiveness programmed in?
 From Murphy’s essay: ‘These sex robots strike me as an MRA/gamer’s dream come true.’
 I’m not an MRA.
 I am a gamer.
 And us gamers, we like a challenge.